Live Prediction Market Odds

 Which party currently controls the House?

 Republicans hold a narrow majority entering the 2026 cycle.
-As of April 2026, the chamber is 217 Republicans, 212 Democrats, one independent and five vacancies.
+As of late May 2026, the chamber is 217 Republicans, 213 Democrats and a handful of vacancies still being filled by special elections.
 The exact seat count fluctuates as special elections fill mid-term vacancies.
 The Speaker is Mike Johnson, who was elected in the aftermath of the 2023 ouster of Kevin McCarthy and has survived multiple internal challenges since.

 Can I legally bet on House races in the U.S.?